brianhartmann/MARepo/README.md

 # Mobile App Description
         --- MovieFinder App ---
         Our application helps users find a movie to watch by recommending movies to them based on certain filters they input.
+The most popular/recent movies will be suggested.
         Users will be able to create, read, update, and/or delete their accounts which will store their name, email, password, previously watched list, and watch later list.